Co-curricular & club showings

 Group showings of a legally obtained film to students enrolled in a specific course are allowed as part of the face-to-face teaching exemption in copyright law.

-If the Library copy of a film does not already have performance rights, you will need to get the permission of the copyright holder in order to hold a co-curricular or club group showing.
+If the Library copy of a film does not already have performance rights that allow for your intended use, you will need to get the permission of the copyright holder in order to hold a co-curricular or club group showing.
 The copyright holder may charge you a fee for this.
 If a fee is charged, it is the responsibility of the group organizing the showing to fund this.

 Student groups, clubs, and organizations should contact the Office of Student Leadership & Campus Engagement (email@example.com) and MOB (firstname.lastname@example.org) to purchase performance rights for an individual showing of many films.
 MOB frequently purchases film rights and is always looking to co-sponsor movie events with other groups.
 You can also contact the distributor directly to request permission, and this may be an option with some independently produced films.
 If you do not get an explicit written or email response giving permission, you may not use the work outside of fair use or other exemptions permitted by copyright law.